 The announcement by the HPRA can be found here: https://tinyurl.com/IE-MRA

 What do you need to do?

-If you have manufacturing sites in the US and are importing into Ireland, you no longer have to do full batch release testing on these medicinal products.
+If you have manufacturing sites in the US and are importing into Ireland, you still have have to do full batch release testing on medicinal products imported into the EU from the US.
+Once all MS’s GMP Inspectorates have been successfully assessed by the FDA, then QC release testing will no longer be required.
 The reverse also holds true.
-Therefore, batch testing and QC testing sites can be deleted from your licence as desired.
+Therefore, batch testing and QC testing sites can be deleted from your licence as desired at this stage.

 We can help…

 Ivowen Limited can advise you on the requirements and assist you with any of the updates and variations that you might have.